HomeMarketingHow to Market on a Tiny Budget

 Content marketing on a budget means being deliberate, not prolific.
 You don’t need to blog daily or create Hollywood-quality videos.
 You need to solve one specific problem for your audience better than anyone else.

-User-generated content is your secret weapon.
+User-generated content is a big help.
 Ask customers to share photos using your product.
 A local bakery runs a monthly “best food photo” contest where the prize is a free cupcake.
 They get dozens of high-quality images monthly that they can repost across all channels.

 Content TypeTime InvestmentPotential ReachBest For